Signal Festival 2024

 — Veronika Wolf, Programme and Cultural Director of the Office of the President of the Republic

-The Prague Castle District route will begin at the Prague Castle Riding Hall, passing through the palaces of Hradčany Square, then the South Gardens, open exclusively in the evenings for the festival, and ending at Kunsthalle Praha.
+The Prague Castle District route began at the Prague Castle Riding Hall, passing through the palaces of Hradčany Square, then the South Gardens, open exclusively in the evenings for the festival, and ending at Kunsthalle Praha.

-At Sternberg Palace, visitors will find Jiří Příhoda’s dynamic projection Capriccio, which uses AI to evoke Renaissance painting styles.
+At Sternberg Palace, visitors found Jiří Příhoda’s dynamic projection Capriccio, which uses AI to evoke Renaissance painting styles.

-The experimental structure Karbola will give the impression of an alien ship landing in the palace garden.
+The experimental structure Karbola gave the impression of an alien ship landing in the palace garden.

 Filip Hodas, a renowned Czech 3D artist and graphic designer, has created a layered video mapping called Eternal Recurrence for the Archbishop’s Palace, telling a digital story of life’s origins and evolution.

-UVA, a prominent London-based studio, will present Strange Attractions at Kunsthalle Praha, combining kinetic pendulums with multimedia installations.
+UVA, a prominent London-based studio, presented Strange Attractions at Kunsthalle Praha, combining kinetic pendulums with multimedia installations.

-The second route will guide visitors through Prague’s creative hotspots, with highlights like the video mapping installation The Rhythm of the Ocean by Spanish-Danish duo Desilence at the Municipal Library.
-Accompanied by music from Grammy-nominated composer Suzanne Ciani, this display will transform the library’s façade into an underwater spectacle.
+The second route guided visitors through Prague’s creative hotspots, with highlights like the video mapping installation The Rhythm of the Ocean by Spanish-Danish duo Desilence at the Municipal Library.
+Accompanied by music from Grammy-nominated composer Suzanne Ciani, this display transformed the library’s façade into an underwater spectacle.

-Bill Fontana, a sound art pioneer, will present Silent Echoes at the Baroque refectory of the Dominican Convent, incorporating sounds from Notre Dame Cathedral and a glacial cave.
+Bill Fontana, a sound art pioneer, presented Silent Echoes at the Baroque refectory of the Dominican Convent, incorporating sounds from Notre Dame Cathedral and a glacial cave.

-The journey ends at CAMP with Quayola’s video series Effets de Soir, capturing the stunning effects of light and shadow at dusk and dawn, drawing inspiration from artists like Monet and Van Gogh.
+The journey ended at CAMP with Quayola’s video series Effets de Soir, capturing the stunning effects of light and shadow at dusk and dawn, drawing inspiration from artists like Monet and Van Gogh.

-Signal Festival will continue its collaborations with partners like Mercedes-Benz, showcasing Aura, an installation at Klementinum that merges animations with electric vehicles by designer Václav Mlynář, along with Monument Office, Signal Creative studios, and lighting designer Lukáš Dřevjaný.
+Signal Festival continued its collaborations with partners like Mercedes-Benz, showcasing Aura, an installation at Klementinum that merges animations with electric vehicles by designer Václav Mlynář, along with Monument Office, Signal Creative studios, and lighting designer Lukáš Dřevjaný.

-At the National Theatre’s Piazzetta, Kryštof Brůha’s Audire Fluctus, created in partnership with PrusaLab, will visualize technological activity.
+At the National Theatre’s Piazzetta, Kryštof Brůha’s Audire Fluctus, created in partnership with PrusaLab, visualized technological activity.

-The Gallery Zone will feature seven unique venues across Prague, with tickets available for presale.
+The Gallery Zone featured seven unique venues across Prague, mesmerizing visitors.

-New to this year’s festival is the Signal Forum conference, an educational and networking platform held in partnership with the Slovak festival Sensorium.
-Taking place on October 11 and 12 at CAMP, the forum will host lectures, workshops, and activities focused on 21st-century trends.
-Featuring 15 international speakers, including NASA astrobiologist Michaela Musilová and Arts at CERN founder Ariane Koek, the conference will align with the festival’s Ecosystems II: Quest theme.
-Additional activities, like the Meet Market, will encourage further engagement with the festival’s themes.
+New to this year’s festival was the Signal Forum conference, an educational and networking platform held in partnership with the Slovak festival Sensorium.
+Taking place on October 11 and 12 at CAMP, the forum hosted lectures, workshops, and activities focused on 21st-century trends.
+Featuring 15 international speakers, including NASA astrobiologist Michaela Musilová and Arts at CERN founder Ariane Koek, the conference perfectly aligned with the festival’s Ecosystems II: Quest theme.
+Additional activities, like the Meet Market, encouraged further engagement with the festival’s themes.

-Participating artists include Seohyo (KOR), Filip Hodas (CZ), Jiří Příhoda (CZ), Michael Bielický & Kamila B. Richter (CZ), SpY (ES), United Visual Artists (GB), Cao Yuxi (CHN), Desilence (SP), and more.
+Participating artists included Seohyo (KOR), Filip Hodas (CZ), Jiří Příhoda (CZ), Michael Bielický & Kamila B. Richter (CZ), SpY (ES), United Visual Artists (GB), Cao Yuxi (CHN), Desilence (SP), and more.

-Experience the Prague Castle and the digital art world collide this October, and let us know your thoughts!
+If you were there to experience the Prague Castle and the digital art world collide this October, let us know your thoughts!

 Read next: